AG Lars Nitschke

 We generated mice lacking Sia either on B cells or T cells.
 Surprisingly, B cells and T cells without Sia cannot survive in immunological organs such as the spleen or lymph nodes.

 This points to a more general role of Sia than just serving as Siglec ligands on lymphocytes.
-These functions will be addressed in our group in the future.
+These functions are addressed in our group in detail.
 This project is funded by the FOR 2953.

 Lars Nitschke on Google Scholar